 Judge Blocks Chagos Removal, Deepens Starmer’s Crisis

-The ruling comes after four Chagossians, led by elected First Minister Misley Mandarin, landed on Île du Coin in the Peros Banhos atoll on Tuesday.
-They declared their intention to establish a permanent settlement, aiming to complicate Britain's planned handover of the territory to Mauritius.
-In a "Declaration of Return," the group announced, "We, the people of the Chagos Islands, stand today on the soil of our homeland.
+Four Chagos islanders, led by Misley Mandarin, the elected Chagossian first minister, landed on Île du Coin in the Peros Banhos atoll on Tuesday, declaring a permanent settlement.
+In a “Declaration of Return”, they stated: “We, the people of the Chagos Islands, stand today on the soil of our homeland.
 We are the advance party.
 Hundreds more are following.
-We have come home."
+We have come home.”

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list